Absorbing/laravel-flatmodel-csv/README.md

 $model->upsert(['id' => 10], ['id' => 10, 'name' => 'New User']);
 $model->delete(['id' => 2]);
 ```

 > [!WARNING]
+> Models in stream mode cannot be written back to the file and are read-only.
+If an attempt is made to write to a model
+> implementing stream mode, a `StreamWriteException` will be thrown.

+> [!WARNING]
 > If the model is in append-only mode, updates, upserts and deletes will throw a `WriteNotAllowedException` exception.